apache/pulsar/site2/docs/functions-develop.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Schema registry
-Pulsar has a built in [Schema Registry](concepts-schema-registry) and comes bundled with a variety of popular schema types(avro, json and protobuf).
+Pulsar has a built in schema registry and comes bundled with a variety of popular schema types(avro, json and protobuf).
 Pulsar Functions can leverage existing schema information from input topics and derive the input type.
 The schema registry applies for output topic as well.

 ## SerDe
 SerDe stands for **Ser**ialization and **De**serialization.
 Pulsar Functions uses SerDe when publishing data to and consuming data from Pulsar topics.
 How SerDe works by default depends on the language you use for a particular function.